Plantar fasciitis is a condition that occurs when the thick tissue at the bottom of the foot becomes inflamed.

 Pain Relief And Reducing Pain For Runners

-Plantar Fascitis in a word is “painful” and limits walking and sports activities.
+Plantar Fasciitis in a word is “painful” and limits walking and sports activities.
 It is caused by stress on the plantar fascia of the foot.
 Small tears develop along the connective tissue of the arch.
-This causes inflammation and pain often occuring in the heel of the foot.
+This causes inflammation and pain often occurring in the heel of the foot.

-The pain is worse in the morning after sleeping, long periods of weight bearing and prolonged activity.
-If left untreated, plantar fascitis can lead to progressive damage to the foot including heel spurs.
+The pain is worse in the morning after sleeping, long periods of weight bearing, and prolonged activity.
+If left untreated, plantar fasciitis can lead to progressive damage to the foot including heel spurs.

-Runners and in particular marathon runners have a real challenge ahead of them preparing for a marathon while suffering with plantar fascitis.
+Runners and in particular marathon runners have a real challenge ahead of them preparing for a marathon while suffering from plantar fasciitis.

-Good supportive footwear is key, and the New Balance with a soft cushioned heel, a pressure relief insert and significant arch support goes a long way in helping the runner cope with plantar fascitis pain.
+Good supportive footwear is key, and the New Balance with a soft cushioned heel, a pressure relief insert, and significant arch support goes a long way in helping the runner cope with plantar fasciitis pain.
 Supportive sneakers need to be worn all of the time to support the arch and cushion the heel.

 At night, the Strassburg sock, a type of night splint, helps decrease the pain in the morning for those first few steps of the day.
 Runners recommend soaking the foot in ice water four times a day or rolling the foot on a frozen bottle of ice.

 Ibuprofen helps to reduce pain and inflammation.
-Runners need to rest their foot for one to one and a half weeks to help heal the foot.
+Runners need to rest their feet for one to one and a half weeks to help heal the foot.

-Stretches, arch exercises and the hip flexor stretch help with pain and healing.
+Stretches, arch exercises, and hip flexor stretch help with pain and healing.
 Some runners roll the foot over a tennis or golf ball to stretch out the foot.